git-disl/Virus/README.md

 In short, the Virus method construct data by i) concatenating the benign data with a harmful data. ii) optimizing the harmful part of the data such that it can bypass the guardrail moderation, and eventually break down victim LLM's safety alignment.

+**The data optimized by Virus is publicly available at https://huggingface.co/datasets/anonymous4486/Virus**

 # Code logistic